MicrosoftDocs/azure-dev-docs/articles/python/python-web-app-github-actions-app-service.md

 To check a workflow's status, go to the Actions tab of the repo.
 If there's a failed workflow, drill into its workflow file.
 There should be two jobs "build" and "deploy".
 For a failed job, look at the output of the job's tasks to look for problems.

-* If your app fails because of a missing dependency, then your *requirements.txt* file was not processed during deployment.
+* If your app fails because of a missing dependency, then your *requirements.txt* file wasn't processed during deployment.
 This behavior happens if you created the web app directly on the portal rather than using the `az webapp up` command as shown in this article.

 * The `az webapp up` command specifically sets the build action SCM_DO_BUILD_DURING_DEPLOYMENT to true.
-If you provisioned the app service through the portal, however, this action is not automatically set.
+If you provisioned the app service through the portal, however, this action isn't automatically set.

 * If you see an error message with "TLS handshake timeout", run the workflow manually by selecting Trigger auto deployment under the Actions tab of the repo to see if the timeout is a temporary issue.

 * If you set up continuous deployment for the container app as shown in this tutorial, the workflow file (*.github/workflows/\<workflow-name>.yml*) is initially created automatically for you.
-If you modified it, remove the modifications to see if they are causing the failure.
+If you modified it, remove the modifications to see if they're causing the failure.

 ## Run a post-deployment script

 A post-deployment script can, for example, define environment variables expected by the app code.
 Add the script as part of the app code and execute it using startup command.

-To avoid hard-coding specific variable values in your workflow YML file, you can instead define variables in the GitHub web interface and then refer to the variable name in the script.
+To avoid hard-coding variable values in your workflow YML file, you can instead them in the GitHub web interface and then refer to the variable name in the script.
 You can create encrypted secrets for a repository or for an environment (account repository).
 For more information, see [Encrypted secrets in GitHub Docs][13].

 ## Considerations for Django